-You can explore the lively arts, music, and boutique scene here, compose your great American novel on your laptop in numerous cafes, dine in some very good restaurants—and soak up the creative energy and young vibe.
-A mecca for young creatives for over a decade, Williamsburg is in the same cosmos as hip East Berlin.
+You can explore the lively arts, music, and boutique scene here, compose your great American novel on your laptop in numerous cafes, dine in some very good restaurants, and soak up the creative energy and young vibe.
+A mecca for young creatives since the early aughts, Williamsburg is in the same cosmos as hip East Berlin.

 If there's one neighborhood that's indicative of the "new Brooklyn," it's Williamsburg.
-Come take a look!
-Because even if you've lived in Brooklyn for a thousand years, Williamsburg can seem like foreign terrain.
-Can't figure out how to get there?
-How to Get to Williamsburg.
+Because even if you've lived in Brooklyn for 1,000 years, Williamsburg can seem like foreign terrain.

 01 of 10